Martar189/Lession-Detection-with-YOLO/README.md

 ## GOAL
-The goal of this project was to asses the performance of a custom version of YOLO model to support early infection detection
+The goal of this project was to asses the performance of a custom version of YOLO (You only look once) model to support early infection detection.

-## HYPOTHESIS
+***WHY YOLO?***
+We were working under the hypothesis that the segmentation of an image containing an skin lession, isolating the image from the background, improves the accuracy of the classification.
+Therefore we needed to implement a model that would separated bounding boxes and associated class probabilities.
+And that is in a nut shell what YOLO does.

-## OUR TASKS
+## TASKS

 ***TASK 1 – LESION BOUNDING***
 Train a model to output the coordinates of the top-left and bottom-right vertices of a rectangle that contains the lesion area (bounding box)